evoluchain/meetup-sc-testing/README.md

 ### `https://github.com/ethereumjs/testrpc`

-Will use Testrpc as a local node which will provide Ethereum blocks and accounts, and instantaneous tests responses.
+Will use Testrpc as a local node.

+It provides 10 accounts, and instantaneous tests responses.

 #### `npm install -g ethereumjs-testrpc`

 You may use `sudo` depending on your system setup.

-## check your work space
+## Check your work space

 ### `node --version`